 Carr & Co granted its workers a five day working week from 1934, and reduced hours from 47 to 45 with no reduction in pay.

 Carr & Co was one of the largest biscuit manufacturers in Britain by 1939, producing 14,500 tons a year.
 The biscuit factory was one of the largest in the world.

-Carr & Co was acquired by Cavenham, controlled by James Goldsmith (1933 – 1997) in 1964, beating a £1.175 million bid by J Lyons.
+Cavenham, controlled by James Goldsmith (1933 – 1997), acquired Carr & Co in 1964, beating a £1.2 million bid by J Lyons.
 Carr & Co was around 30 percent family-owned, and the Carr family supported the takeover.

-Capital-saving measures were introduced, including the sale of the freehold of the Carlisle factory for £600,000, and leased it back for £63,000 a year.
+Capital-saving measures were introduced, including the sale of the freehold of the Carlisle factory for £600,000, which was then leased back for £63,000 a year.

 United Biscuits immediately transferred some Carlisle production to a factory in Liverpool, with the loss of 80 jobs.
 However the Carlisle factory escaped closure, in part, due to its excellent labour relations, which were in themselves a valuable asset.